 Just as a Gmail account lets you use all of Google's tools for your personal needs, a G Suite account gives you the business versions of the same tools with an email address that uses your company's

 .com or other domain address.
 The online apps look and work the same, for the most part, with your company's logo instead of Google's logo in the apps.
 And for your company's IT admins, G Suite comes with some extra G Suite sharing and management tools to help your team work together better and keep your data secure.

 It's one of the best ways to get email on your own domain, along with the rest of Google's apps that'll help your company members collaborate.

 Gmail is famously free—as are most of Google's consumer apps—with 15GB of storage for your emails and files.
 For business email and collaboration, though, you'll need a paid G Suite account.

-For most teams, G Suite costs $5 per month per person or $50 per year per person on your team for a Basic account.
+For most teams, G Suite costs $5 per month per person on your team for a Basic account.
 That'll give you the full core Google apps experience you'd expect, with Gmail on your company's domain and 30GB of storage per user.
 It also includes 24/7 online and phone support, along with core sharing and management tools such as team shared calendars and mobile device management with remote wipe.

 Need more storage, archive and retention policies for emails, and audit reports to track what your team is doing in G Suite?
 The $10/month per user G Suite Business plan offers just that, with unlimited storage and archiving for every user.